gregoriomelo/dart-score-manager/README.md

 1. **Setup**: Enter player names (2-8 players) and select starting score
 2. **Gameplay**: Current player enters their score for each turn
 3. **Scoring**: Scores are subtracted from the player's remaining total
+4. **History Tracking**: View individual player history (📊 button) or consolidated game history ("📊 All History")
-4. **Winning**: First player to reach exactly 0 wins the game
+5. **Winning**: First player to reach exactly 0 wins the game
-5. **Game Management**: Use "Reset Game" to restart with same players, or "New Game" to start over
+6. **Game Management**: Use "Reset Game" to restart with same players, or "New Game" to start over
+7. **Auto-Save**: Game progress is automatically saved - refresh the page to continue where you left off

 ## Game Rules